ef4/fast-sourcemap-concat/README.md

 Type: `string`

-Filename for the concatenated sourcemap.
+Filename where the concatenated sourcemap will be written.

 If no value is given, will default to the value of `outputFile`, but with `'.js'` replaced by `'.map'`.